The reasons for car breakdowns change between winter and summer, with heat putting different stresses on critical components than the cold.

 2: Low oil pressure

-In hot weather, engine oil has to work harder.
-However, as temperatures rise, oil becomes less viscous and this means that instead of a being nice thick substance that sticks to all the moving parts and lubricates them, it becomes watery.
+As temperatures rise, oil becomes less viscous.
+This means that instead of it being a nice thick substance that sticks to all the moving parts and lubricates them, it becomes watery.
 When oil doesn’t lubricate effectively, mechanical components like the crankshaft and camshafts take more punishment.

 Potential problem: Catastrophic engine failure